emrizo88/FPGA-Based-Elevator-Controller-Using-MicroBlaze/README.md

 - **Floor Selection:**
   Button inputs determine the target floor for the elevator.
 - **Motor Control:**
   Handles movement between floors with precise timing and stopping mechanisms.
 - **7-segment Display:**
-  Displays the current number found in the current floor.
+  Displays the current floor number using the onboard 7-segment display.
 - **Safety Features:**
   Includes logic to prevent door opening during movement and handles emergency stops.